-The brand plan is a great tool to force you to make tough decisions, as you apply your brand’s limited resources of dollars, time, people, and partnerships against an unlimited number of choices.
-It is easy to get distracted by more and more options.
+Your brand plan is a great tool to make tough decisions.
+You have to apply your brand’s limited resources of dollars, time, people, and partnerships against an unlimited number of choices.
+It is easy to get distracted by creative options.

 However, brand leaders must use the brand plan process to limit their choices down to those that move your brand along the pathway towards your stated brand vision.
 Choose the strategic options that provide the highest return on effort (ROE) or the highest return on investment (ROI).

-To show you how to write your strategy statements, we’ll use our five elements of strategy that includes laying out a vision, investing limited resources into strategic programs, bringing a focus on an identified opportunity, making a market impact, and realizing the performance result that makes your brand stronger and wealthier.
+I will show you how to write your strategy statements.
+We use five elements of strategy that includes laying out a vision, investing limited resources into strategic programs, bringing a focus on an identified opportunity, making a market impact, and realizing the performance result that makes your brand stronger and wealthier.

 Here are the five elements that make up smart strategic thinking:

-- Set a vision of what you want for your brand.
+- First, set a vision of what you want for your brand.
 A vision sets aspirational stretch goals for the future, linked to a clear result or purpose.
-Write a vision statement in a way that scares you a little and excites you a lot.
-It should steer everyone who works on the brand to focus on finding ways to create a bond with your consumers that will lead to power and profit beyond what the product alone could achieve.
+Your vision should scare you a little and excite you a lot.
+It should steer everyone who works on the brand on the final outcome.

-- Invest resources in a strategic program.
-Think through the options of where you should invest in moving your brand into a more powerful and profitable position.
-The programs you choose should solidify the brand’s core strength, build a brand idea that tightens the consumer bond, battle competitors on positioning, or address the situational challenges and opportunities.
+- Second, state where you will invest resources in a strategic program.
+Think through the options of where you could invest to move your brand into a more powerful and profitable position.
+Invest to solidify the brand’s core strength.
+Build a brand idea that tightens the consumer bond.
+Battle competitors on positioning.
+Address the situational challenges and opportunities.

-- Focus on an identified opportunity.
-Focus your limited resources on a distinct opportunity you have identified based on a potential change in the market, including changes to consumers, competitive situation, technology, or sales channels.
+- Next, make sure you focus on an identified opportunity.
+Focus your limited resources on a distinct opportunity you have identified.
+Look for a potential change in the market, including changes to consumers, competitive situation, technology, or sales channels.

-- Leverage the breakthrough market impact.
+- Then, leverage the breakthrough market impact.
 A smart strategy turns an early breakthrough win into a shift in momentum, positional power, or tipping point where you begin to achieve more in the marketplace than the resources you put in.

-- Performance result that pays back.
-The shift in positional power in the marketplace moves your brand toward your vision and creates a future pathway to building a consumer bond, brand power, and brand profitability.
+- Finally, state how the performance result pays back.
+The shift in positional power in the marketplace moves your brand toward your vision.
+Create a future pathway to building a consumer bond, brand power, and brand profitability.

-How to turn thinking into strategic objective statements
+How to turn your strategic thinking into strategic objective statements

-Let’s now look at how to turn your smart strategic thinking into writing a strategic objective statement that can provide specific marching orders to everyone who works on the brand.
+Let’s look at how to turn your smart strategic thinking into writing a strategic objective statement.
+It will help provide specific marching orders to everyone who works on the brand.
 Below is the classic way to lay out a brand vision, key issue question and the strategic objective statement.